diegosebastiangutierrez/diegosebastiangutierrez/README.md

 ## Latest jobs

+### ROCKSTAR CODERS (2021)

+Development of frontend themes for Drupal 8 & 9 websites as contractor.
+CI/CD.

 ### OUROBOROS.WORLD (2017 - CURRENT)

 Development, maintenance, architecture, database administration, security, interface design (Theming) of the pop culture portal [Ouroboros World](https://ouroboros.world) using Drupal 9, of which I am the owner, creator and CTO.
 It is the second most visited portal in the country in terms of pop culture.